braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 - Maximum of 30 fields (columns)
 - Maximum CSV file size of 100MB
 - Maximum field value (cell) size of 0.5kb
-- Only headers with letters, numbers, hyphens, and underscores
+- Only letters, numbers, hyphens, and underscores for `id` and header values

 We also recommend that you lowercase all text in your CSV files.